sopra-fs24-group-32/sopra-fs24-group-32-server/contribution.md

 ## Eduard
 Scoreboard Ranking and winning player is highlighted in Gold after every round and animated #40 and #18.
 Added that correct description is revealed after each round in the scoreboard.
-Guesser see in their waiting screen, who is creating the image in the current turn.
+Guesser see in their waiting screen, who is creating the image in the current turn #65 #66.

 ## Nicolas S.
 Added WS for Kickplayer -> Players get notified when someone kicked #49 #50 + ws disconnected when leaving + kicked